 There are projects on your list that have been there a very long time.
 I know, because everybody has them.
 I have them.
-And every once in a long while, I hike up my socks and decide: I can’t let thisride any longer.
+And every once in a long while, I hike up my socks and decide: I can’t let this ride any longer.
+I have to stop putting things off.
 I’m going to finish that project.

 Case in point: I have a very large reduction woodcut print that has been in the flat file for ages.
 The artist, Anne Karsten, gave it to me in thanks for helping her to pull this print.
 Anne was my teacher when I took etching classes at the Chicago Printmakers Collaborative…which was in, what, the mid-90s?

 Wait, how long have I had this thing?

 I have so much great stuff, yet my walls are virtually bare.
 I put all the art into the flat file and it just disappears.
 Unless I spend time pulling everything out and admiring it, I’ll just never see it again.
 But that doesn’t mean I’ve forgotten about it.

 That’s why—for years—I’ve had on my list the item, “Do framing.”

 What does that even mean?
 How do you “do” framing?
 I’ve framed stuff before; I know the process.
 There’s no “do” in there.

 To be honest, for the longest time, I didn’t even imagine framing Anne’s print, since it’s printed to the edge of the paper, which means it needs to be floated, which means figuring out technical things that feel hard that I’ve never done, and haven’t felt I could afford to have done for me.
 And it’s huge.
 I showed it to my art students, who were agog: “It’s so BIG!”

 Partially as a result of the generic vagueness of the verb I chose, I “did” nothing.
 I would schedule “do framing” for a certain day, and when that day came, I’d look at the item on the list and shudder, and postpone to some other future time when Future Me would definitely be able to grapple with “doing” framing.